 The Divine Magnetism of Cuba’s Church of the Holy Trinity

-It’s also been built to accommodate a ton of worshipers, holding the title as Cuba’s largest church.
+It also accommodates a ton of worshipers.
+Somewhat surprisingly, The Church of the Holy Trinity holds the title as Cuba’s largest church.

-As for the magnetic quality of the place, it all revolves around The Lord of the True Cross, a very special 18th century statue of Christ that you can find in the last place it was originally intended to reside: inside the Church of the Holy Trinity.
+As for the magnetic quality of the place, it all revolves around an 18th century statue of Christ known as The Lord of the True Cross.
+You can find it in the last place it was originally intended to reside: inside the Church of the Holy Trinity.

 (Cue the eerie organ chords…)

 Divine intervention was the only explanation for the failed attempts.
 Church leaders, compelled as they are to bow to God’s wishes, kept the statue at Holy Trinity.

 There must be something awfully special about that statue.
 Certainly something special enough to make me want to check it out.

 *Lead photo credit: Dan Lundberg via flickr.